 —The American Psychological Association

 I have a master’s degree in law enforcement intelligence and crime analysis.
-I am excited to be a part of Neumann University’s Forensic Psychology program.

 I have always had an interest in why people commit crimes — what motivated them and their rationale to do so.
 As an investigator/intelligence analyst, I have been very inquisitive my entire life.
 I use my investigative skills to dive into people's lives and investigate their activities.